onepub-dev/dcli/README.md

 The result is that DShell has similar start times to Bash and when running larger scripts is faster than Bash.

-If you absolutely need to make your script perform to the max, you will want to use DShell to compile your script
+If you absolutely need to make your script perform to the max, you will want to use DShell to compile your script.

 ## Compiling to Native
 DShell also allows you to compile your script and any dependencies to a native executable.